 - Chemical kinetics deals with the feasibility and rate of chemical reactions, along with many other factors that affect the rate of reaction such as the presence of a catalyst or the concentration of reactants.

-It can be understood from the concepts discussed above that physical chemistry is a very diverse branch of chemistry which has been split into several disciplines in order to employ physics in the study of specific aspects of chemistry.
+It can be understood from the concepts discussed above that physical chemistry is a very diverse branch of chemistry that has been split into several disciplines in order to employ physics in the study of specific aspects of chemistry.

 - The solubility of a substance and the analysis of solutions